 Shelby’s work on phosphorous in soybean fields in Brazil, the US and Argentina was recently featured in Science Daily: http://www.sciencedaily.com/releases/2012/12/121217152649.htm.

 Gillian Galford received her Ph.D. in November 2009 in the field of terrestrial remote sensing with Brown Professor of Geological Sciences Jack Mustard.
 At the MBL, she collaborated with Ecosystems Center co-director Jerry Melillo to use remote sensing as a tool to understand temporal and spatial patterns of land cover and land use change in a region of Southwestern Brazil.
-Dr. Galford is now a post-doctoral research associate at the Earth Institute at Columbia University.
+Dr. Galford was a post-doctoral research associate at the Earth Institute at Columbia University and is a GUND fellow / Climate Scientist at the GUND Institute for Ecological Economics at the University of Vermont.

 Erica Lasek-Nesselquist worked with Mitchell Sogin exploring the population biology of Giardia duodenalis, including the genetic exchange, prevalence, and geographic and host species distributions of Giardia duodenalis lineages using molecular techniques, with an emphasis on elucidating the status and zoonotic potential of Giardia duodenalis in marine systems.
 She is interested in the population biology and transmission dynamics of parasites in marine systems as well as the molecular evolution of protists.
-Dr. Lasek-Nesselquist is currently a post-doctoral researcher with the Gogarten Laboratory at the University of Connecticut working on the Tree of Life.
+Dr. Lasek-Nesselquist was a post-doctoral researcher with the Gogarten Laboratory at the University of Connecticut working on the Tree of Life.
+As of June 2014, she is now an Assistant Professor in the Biology Department at the University of Scranton, Scranton, Pennsylvania.

 Yawei Luo received his Ph.D. in August 2009.
 He was co-advised by Hugh Ducklow at the MBL’s Ecosystems Center and Warren Prell at Brown University.
 His major scientific interest is ecosystem modeling and microbial ecology of the open ocean.
-Dr. Luo is now a Post-Doctoral Researcher in Marine Chemistry & Geochemistry at the Woods Hole Oceanographic Institute.
+Dr. Luo is a post doctoral researcher in Marine Chemistry & Geochemistry at the Woods Hole Oceanographic Institute.
 Luo Website

 Justin Widener received his Ph.D. in 2007.
 He was co-advised by Stephen Hajduk at the MBL and Andrew Campbell at Brown, His dissertation was entitled, ‘ Biogenesis of Trypanosome Lytic Factor and Mechanism of Trypanosome Killing.’
-Dr. Widener is currently a Project Planner at Merial, a global company producing animal drugs and vaccines.
+Dr. Widener is currently a Research and Development Project Leader at Merial, a global company producing animal drugs and vaccines.

 April Shiflett received her Ph.D. in May of 2007.
 She was co-advised by Stephen Hajduk at the MBL and Andrew Campbell at Brown.
 Her dissertation was entitled, ‘Susceptibility and Resistance to Human TLF in African Trypanosomes.’
 She studied the African trypanosome, the parasite that causes African sleeping sickness, and was a member of the MBL’s Global Infectious Diseases Program.
-Dr. Shiflett is currently a scientist at Amgen.
+Dr. Shiflett is currently a Scientist at Amgen and and President at AWIS LAVC .

 Program Graduates (Master’s Degrees)